how to revise a sentence #3 | virtual book

 how to revise a sentence #3

-#writing #notes Mentioned in how to use words
+#writing #notes Mentioned in how to use words, what is this site? #3

 I want to make the following sentence more fluid by removing its commas, but they are preventing ambiguity: